bcoin-org/bcoin-org.github.io/guides-markdown/multisig-cli.md

 ## Introduction

-The goal of this guide is demonstrate a multi-signature collaboration between bcoin users who may or may not trust each other.
+The goal of this guide is to demonstrate a multi-signature collaboration between bcoin users who may or may not trust each other.
 We will use only terminal commands to illustrate the process.
 For a deeper dive into how multisig transactions are constructed in JavaScript with the library, see